 - Smelly (onions, garlic, spring onions)

 Always remember that frozen vegetables can sometimes be a cheaper and healthier option than buying them fresh.
 Often produce is snap frozen to store essential nutrients.
-Leafy greens like spinach are usually much better value frozen than bags of the fresh leaves (that come in less than half the volume).
+Leafy greens like spinach are usually much better value frozen than bags of fresh leaves (that come in less than half the volume).